July 1, 2019

-One of the immediate priorities of MIW is to expand MIWD’s current service coverage, so that residents who are not yet connected to the water district can now get access to safe and potable water.
+One of the immediate priorities of MPIW is to expand MIWD’s current service coverage, so that residents who are not yet connected to the water district can now get access to safe and potable water.
 Aside from this, MIW commits to investing in new facilities such as more pipelines to serve more people in Metro Iloilo.
 Project cost over the 25-year concession is estimated at P12.35 billion.

-As part of its commitment to Ilonggos, Metro Pacific Water, through the new joint venture company Metro Iloilo Water, strives to continuously support local governments in addressing the increasing water demand in Metro Iloilo – a key area of growth and industry in Western Visayas.
+As part of its commitment to Ilonggos, Metro Pacific Water, through the new joint venture company Metro Pacific Iloilo Water, strives to continuously support local governments in addressing the increasing water demand in Metro Iloilo – a key area of growth and industry in Western Visayas.

-Metro Pacific Water effectively owns 80% o of Metro Iloilo Water, while Metro Iloilo Water District holds the remaining 20%.
+Metro Pacific Water effectively owns 80% of Metro Iloilo Water, while Metro Iloilo Water District holds the remaining 20%.
 MPW is the wholly-owned water infrastructure investments subsidiary of Metro Pacific Investments Corporation, the leading infrastructure conglomerate in the Philippines.